-Agape Blitz Flyer for AB 2019 is now available.
-(JPEG) This year we continue to build new tiny home/house communities for the growing houseless population in our city in the new Agape Village.
+Agape Blitz Flyer 2019 is now completed.
+This year we continued to build new tiny home/house communities for the growing houseless population in our city in the new Agape Village.
 Since 2017 Portland has declared homelessness as “a crisis,” offering permission for agencies and groups to provide diverse solutions to this crisis.
 Agape has worked with other agencies since 2008, to develop existing and new communities through designing, building, and installing PODS/Tiny Houses for shelter and community.
-Blitz 2019 teams will work within the camps and alongside residents and other agency volunteers.
-For more information view the links on this page.
+Blitz 2019 teams worked at Agape Village alongside residents and other agency volunteers.
+Read the Agape Blitz 2019 Newsletter.

-This year the new community is called Agape Village.
-Current work projects are scheduled to installthis new village mid-July to mid August.
+The new community is called Agape Village.
 Agape Village is now a non-profit and will be constructed through multiple agencies on the property of Central Nazarene Church.
-For more information on Agape Village and the build for 2018.
-Over 300 volunteers from 11 churches and 5 organizations participated in this community project.
+Over 200 volunteers from 8 states (10 churches and 2 organizations) participated in this community project.
 Thank you to all who joined us in this vision–and will help us build new villages in Portland and the Metro Area.

 Recent article by Portland State University and their Architecture team of students planning to join us.

 KPTV News Story on Agape Village and Agape Blitz (From 2018)

 Agape Blitz began in 2008 as a one day service project for the Portland community.
 Since it’s inception the Agape Church of Christ has partnered with local agencies, government service providers, schools, and businesses to bless our community.
 Theological Reflection; Joining Portland’s Night Strike; Having Fun and Strengthening Relationships